 Today . . .

-The Victoria Quilters’ Guild has in excess of 300 members.
-These meetings include presentations by world class quilters, as well as trunk shows, slide shows and singing quilters.
+The Victoria Quilters’ Guild has approximately 300 members.
+These meetings include presentations by world class quilters, as well as trunk shows and slide shows, both in person and via Zoom.
 Works shown are as varied as the quilters demonstrating them: hand quilting, appliqué, piecing, fibre arts, long arm and machine quilting.

-The Guild, through its Victoria Community Comfort Quilts Society, donates about 400 quilts per year to the Neonatal Intensive Care Unit of the Victoria General Hospital, as well as to many other worthy groups in the area.
-A biennial quilt raffle, with winners drawn at our quilt show, supports the purchase of materials to make these baby quilts.
+The Guild, through its Victoria Community Comfort Quilts Society, donates about 300 quilts per year to the Neonatal Intensive Care Unit of the Victoria General Hospital, as well as to many other worthy groups in the area.
+A biennial quilt raffle, with winners drawn at our quilt show, supports the purchase of materials to make these quilts.

 As education is part of the Guild mandate, quilting workshops, mini-workshops, and educational speakers are some of the ways the Guild provides members with up to date information on quilting trends.
 An extensive quilting Resource Centre featuring over 2000 books and magazines is open to members on meeting days and Stitch Days.

-Stitch Days are held once a month giving quilters the opportunity to work on their projects in community and help to produce the quilts the Victoria Community Comfort Quilts Society provides to the Neonatal Unit.
+Stitch Days are held once a month giving quilters the opportunity to work together on projects, enjoy demonstrations, and help to strengthen the community of quilters in Victoria.

-Volunteers also attend the Saanich Fair in September to educate the public in the art of quilting.
+Volunteers also attend Fibrations in August and the Saanich Fair in September to educate the public in the art of quilting.
 There is also an annual Christmas Sale, in early November, featuring creations from our members.